ItzzNeo13/ItzzNeo13/README.md

  ### Hi there 👋, I'm ItzzNeo13
  ##

 My name is Prasad Ghaisas.
 I am from India.
 I am currently studying in college.
 I like to code and play games in my free time.
-I like to code in HTML and Python.
+I like to code in Python and develop Websites

-Skills: Python | HTML
+Skills: Python | HTML & CSS

 - 🔭 I’m currently working on improving my programming skills
-- 🌱 I’m currently learning Tkinter
+- 🌱 I’m currently learning Javascript
 - 📫 How to reach me: Twitter or Instagram
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like to play games on phone ;)
+- ⚡ Fun fact: I like to be Minimalistic

 ##